 I can go on about how WordPress solves all the world’s problems (yes, including hunger).
-But one thing that it does not solve is automatically bring in readers to your website, and make them interact with you (and with one another).
+But one thing that it does not solve is to automatically bring readers to your website, and make them interact with you (and with one another).

 Or, I shouldn’t have actually said that about “bringing in readers” part.
 WordPress does that as well.